rmnavr/wy/README.md

   they must be combined without spaces, for example: `~@#:` is for `~@#(`
   > and of course you can use standalone hy macros symbols as usual
 - for one-liners there are `::`, `LL`, `CC`, `:#:` and `C#C` symbols — they represent `)(`, `][`, `}{`, `) #(` and `} #{` respectively
+  > refer to one-liners chapter to understand how they work

 > Yes, symbols `L`, `C`, `LL` and `CC` cannot be directly used as variable names in wy.
 > Still, since everything wrapped in (...) and other brackets is seen as hy code,